 Eventually, the most suitable option of how to create a minimum viable product is to outsource it.
 Let us consider the pros and cons of the approach.

 outsourcing companies traditionally have a full stack of specialists who are experienced in building a minimum viable product: business analysts, developers, designers, QA specialist, etc;

-having a well-established development process, they will be able to deliver the final product of a better quality in less time;
+having a well-established development process, they will be able to deliver the final product of better quality in less time;

 you receive a well-designed, convincing, and competent solution;